The-Good-Penguin/meta-morello/README.md

 The outputs can be found under build/temp/deploy/images:
 - board-firmware-sd-image.img goes on the SD card  via DD
-- moirello-linux-image.img goes on the USB via DD
+- morello-linux-image.img goes on the USB via DD
 - you do need to build the board-firmware-image to be able to build the morello-linux-image

 Linux and musl-libc